Itosken/Almuhana-yash_b-dvuong2/README.md

 Second Function:double evaluatePostfix(string exp)
 This will take a postfix expression of the form generated in part 1, and evaluate it as a double value.
 Third Function: string postfixtoPrefix(string exp) Creates stacks S, of strings and scans the postfix expression from left to right(skips over whitespace).
-If the character is an operand, it pushes the char, if it's an operator, more stuff happens.
+If the character is an operand, it pushes the char on top of the stack.
+If it's an operator, it pops the top of the stack twice into two separate characters (x and y).
+After popping twice, the stack is pushed with the concatenation of the operatore and the two separate characters.